NVIDIA-Merlin/models/examples/quick_start/scripts/ranking/README.md

 ```
   --expert_mlp_layers
                         For MTL models (MMOE, CGC, PLE) sets the MLP
-                        architecture of experts.
+                        layers of experts.
+                        It expects a comma-separated list of layer dims.
                         By default '64'
   --gate_dim            Dimension of the gate dim MLP layer.
 By default
                         64
   --mtl_gates_softmax_temperature